 Back in 2018, the government passed a law that required every rental property under a new tenancy or tenancy renewal to have an EPC rating of at least E (from A to G, A being the most energy-efficient).
 From April 2020, these rules apply to all existing tenancies.

 An EPC report outlines ways in which your property can be made more energy-efficient, including loft and wall insulation, double glazing and high heat retention storage heaters.
-Greener horizons will see the required EPC rating crawl higher up the alphabet, as we saw a bill launch in 2019 calling for all homes in England and Wales to have an EPC rating of C by 2035.
+Greener horizons will see the required EPC rating crawl higher up the alphabet, as we see government calls for new domestic tenancies to reach an EPC rating of C from 1 April 2025.

 The Property Energy Professionals Association are calling for further changes, for example, for "the validity of EPCs to be reduced from 10 years to 5 years so that the energy efficiency information ... is more current and relevant".

-Onboarding prompts the agent to upload their most updated EPC document, which is automatically sent to the tenant after signing the tenancy agreement.
+RentProfile is able to pull the necessary information from the government database of EPC reports.
+From this, as part of Onboarding, we automatically add the EPC document to the tenancy, to send to the tenant after signing the tenancy agreement.
 This ensures compliance for your landlords, as without an EPC the landlord cannot issue a section 21 eviction notice.
+You can read more about this here.

 Tenants are looking for green and eco-friendly properties